 Many states have collection programs that recycle electronic components, instead of disposing of them in landfills, so when your Wacom product reaches its time for retirement, we ask that you seek out information on a program near you.

 Wacom Technology, as a manufacturer of electronic monitors, is subject to and fully compliant with ewaste legislation in various states.
 Depending on where you live, we will provide either a link to local recycling resources in your state or quick instructions for Wacom's take back program.
-The take back program is free to consumers and currently applies to 17 states across the US.
+The take back program is free to consumers.

 A free shipping box can be obtained by emailing email@example.com, or by calling our toll-free number 1.800.922.6613.